 To establish security controls for data based on its sensitivity, value, and criticality to the organization.
-The goal is the reduction of risk to the confidentiality, integrity, and availability of UTHSC data while ensuring everyone is enabled to work.
+The goal is the reduction of risk to the confidentiality, integrity, and availability of the University of Tennessee Health Science Center (UTHSC) data while ensuring everyone is enabled to work.

 This standard is also designed to meet compliance requirements for data regulated by federal or state law.
-This includes, but not limited to, security requirements and safeguards for the Family Educational Rights and Privacy Act (FERPA), Health Insurance Portability and Accountability Act (HIPAA), or Gramm-Leach-Bliley Act (GLBA).
+This includes, but is not limited to, security requirements and safeguards for the Family Educational Rights and Privacy Act (FERPA), Health Insurance Portability and Accountability Act (HIPAA), or Gramm-Leach-Bliley Act (GLBA).